5. Home, Roof and Pest Inspections

 Numerous other target specific inspections are available such as testing for lead paint, asbestos, specific types of mold, radon gas, soil movement or soundness, foundation soundness, chimney soundness and many others you may choose to have done.
 Buyers sometimes order one or more of these other inspections from a suggestion to do so on one of the above three inspections.

 What to expect: Inspectors typically find various things needing repair in a home.
 It’s their job.
 It is your opinion and decision if the needed repairs are too scary or costly to proceed with the purchase.
-If needed repairs are too extensive, most banks won’t loan on the property.
+If needed repairs are too extensive and obvious, most banks won’t loan on the property.

 or e-mail me Alex@NEWSTANDARDREALTY.com